-- We meet with nongovernmental organizations on a variety of issues, including sustainability and product safety.
+- We meet with nongovernmental organizations on a variety of issues, including sustainability, product safety and disaster relief.

 - We participate in a number of public health organizations because we believe our disinfecting capabilities can help make a positive difference in issues such as infection control.

 - We engage with our industry and business partners on sustainable business practices and responsible sourcing strategies to learn from each other and collaborate on solutions that help protect the planet and respect human rights.

 - We make a positive impact on our communities through The Clorox Company Foundation’s support of cultural arts, K-12 education with a focus on STEM & literacy, urban farming and youth development, and through employee volunteerism.
 We also provide financial aid and donate trash bags, bleach and other disinfecting products to help with clean-up efforts and sanitization needs in times of disaster.
 Learn more.

-Clorox is also a member of organizations that are related to our business and priority issues, including:
+Clorox is a member of organizations that are related to our business and priority issues, including:

 - Public Health: Association for Professionals in Infection Control and Epidemiology (APIC), Society for Healthcare Epidemiology of America (SHEA), Association for the Healthcare Environment (AHE), The C Diff Foundation, and ISSA — The Worldwide Cleaning Industry Association.

 - Environmental Sustainability: U.N.
-Global Compact, , the Sustainability Consortium, Corporate Eco Forum, Green Biz Executive Network, Safer Choice, WasteWise and SmartWay Programs; Sustainable Packaging Coalition; American Cleaning Institute Sustainability Committee.
+Global Compact, The Sustainability Consortium, Corporate Eco Forum, Green Biz Executive Network, EPA Safer Choice program, WasteWise and SmartWay Programs, Sustainable Packaging Coalition.

 - Diversity/Inclusion: Executive Leadership Council, Hispanic Advisory Council, Minority Corporate Counsel Association, Out & Equal Workplace Advocates, National Minority Supplier Development Council.

 - Responsible Sourcing: AIM Progress

 - Community: Boston College Center for Corporate Citizenship, Bay Area Corporate Volunteer Council, Entrepreneur’s Foundation.